damione1/thread-art-generator/README.md

 This will:

 - Check for required tools
-- Set up SSL certificates
+- Install Firebase CLI and initialize emulators
 - Create an `.env` file with generated keys
-- Configure local hostnames
+- Configure protocol buffer tools

 2. **Start Development Environment**